vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 Haze
 ^^^^

 Haze creates fog inside a Zone.
-This can be used to make things look more unsettling, but is also useful for hiding distant geometry.
+This can be used to make things look more atmospheric, but is also useful for hiding distant geometry.
-There is a couple of properties available for Haze:
+Properties available for haze:

 +------------------------+---------------------------------------------------------------------------------------------+
 | Property               | Description                                                                                 |